ULHPC/tutorials/advanced/Python/README.md

 ### Example 2

 The second example used in this tutorial comes from [Scoop example computation of pi](http://scoop.readthedocs.io/en/0.7/examples.html#computation-of).
 We will use a [Monte-Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) to compute the value of pi.
-As written in Scoop documentation, it spawns two pseudo-random numbers that are fed to the hypot function which calculates the hypotenuse of its parameters.
+As written in the Scoop documentation, it spawns two pseudo-random numbers that are fed to the hypot function which calculates the hypotenuse of its parameters.
 This step computes the Pythagorean equation (\sqrt{x^2+y^2}) of the given parameters to find the distance from the origin (0,0) to the randomly placed point (which X and Y values were generated from the two pseudo-random values).
 Then, the result is compared to one to evaluate if this point is inside or outside the unit disk.
 If it is inside (have a distance from the origin lesser than one), a value of one is produced (red dots in the figure), otherwise the value is zero (blue dots in the figure).
-The experiment is repeated tries number of times with new random values.
+The experiment is repeated *tries* number of times with new random values.

 ![alt text](http://scoop.readthedocs.io/en/0.7/_images/monteCarloPiExample.gif "Monte-Carlo pi calculation example")